- What and Why

 So how does Aproove WM work?

-Multi-page (or single page) documents of any size can get uploaded into Aproove Work Management software.
+Multi-page (or single page) documents of any size can get uploaded into Aproove Workflow Management software.
 Reviewers can go through the pages and approve, reject, or markup each page.
 Each page gets treated as an individual component within the multi-page proof.

 As individual pages are approved, rejected, or marked up inside the multi-page document, any notifications and automation will be actioned, based on your workflow settings.